asantos00/website/content/blog/adventures-in-deno-land.md

 Earlier this week [deno](https://deno.land/) was released.

-As I was very excited since I first heard about it on [Ryan Dahl's talk](https://youtu.be/M3BM9TB-8yA) on jsconf, I had to give it a try.
+As I was very excited ever since I first heard about it on [Ryan Dahl's talk](https://youtu.be/M3BM9TB-8yA) at [jsconf](https://jsconf.eu), I had to give it a try.

 This talk is one of my personal favorites, it is a lesson on humility.
 Having Ryan looking at what he built 10 years ago with a criticizing tone is interesting.
 Even when _node_ is used by millions of people, its creator still feels bad about some decisions made at the time.

 Getting back to what brought me here...
 After hearing of the launch of v1.0 I took some hours to learn more about it.
-The documentation is very good, by following what they call _the manual_ one could have a very good understanding of how to start using.
+The documentation is very well written and structured, which by following what they call _the manual_ one could have a very good understanding of how to start using it.

 ## Building something

 After reading the documentation, it looked great, in theory.
 But my default way to learn is normally to _build something with it_.
 It normally helps me identify pains I'd have in the real world if I had to build a _real_ application with it.

 The decision was to **build an API that connects to twitter** and returns 15 tweets from a user with more than 5 likes, I called it _popular tweets_.
-This small server should then run on a kubernetes environment.
+This small server should then run on a Kubernetes environment.

 If you wanna follow the code, [here you have it](https://github.com/asantos00/deno-twitter-popular)